Baby Poop Colors Explained: What's Normal and When to Worry

 Breastfed Babies

-Breastfed babies commonly have yellow, loose stools that may appear soft or slightly seedy.
-In the early weeks, breastfed babies often have frequent bowel movements because breast milk is easily digested and moves quickly through the digestive system.
-Healthline explains that it is normal for breastfed babies to have several bowel movements per day at first, with stool frequency often decreasing as digestion matures and becomes more efficient (Source: Poop in Breastfed Babies: What to Expect).
+Breastfed babies commonly have yellow, loose stools that may appear soft or seedy.
+In the early weeks, stool frequency can be high because breast milk is easily digested.
+Over time, frequency often decreases as digestion becomes more efficient (Source: Healthline).

 Formula-Fed Babies

 Babies who receive both breast milk and formula often show mixed stool patterns.
-Color and frequency may vary depending on the balance of feeds.
+Color and frequency may shift depending on the balance of feeds.

-Just like we highlighted in our article on diapers comparing breastfed and formula-fed babies, combination-fed babies are evaluated using the same overall indicators as other babies, including daily wet diaper output, feeding behavior, and weight gain.
+As discussed in Breastfed vs Formula-Fed Babies: How Diaper Patterns Differ, combination-fed babies are evaluated using the same overall indicators as others, including wet diaper output, feeding behavior, and weight gain.

 When a Change Matters More Than the Color